 For those of you wondering about the title, no it is not a typo.
 It is an obscure Harry Potter reference, and if you got it, I applaud you.

-The golden poison frog is found exclusively in the rainforests of Colombia in South America.
-Instead of living on the forest floor like many other poison frogs, it lives in the trees up to about eight feet.
+The golden poison frog is found exclusively in the rain forests of Colombia in South America.
+Instead of living on the forest floor like many other poison frogs, it lives in the trees up to about eight feet above the ground.
 These poison frogs do come down occasionally, especially when feeding, but generally stick to high up plants.
 They don’t use bromeliad pools to lay their eggs, so they need to come down to the ground in order to reproduce as well.
 When the eggs hatch into tadpoles, the parents transport them to water filled tree hollows where they can metamorphose.
 Golden poison frogs, like other poison frogs, are very social animals and live in groups with up to several individuals in captivity.

 Funnily, these frogs are often kept by amphibian hobbyists as pets.
 It’s okay, though, because captive raised frogs aren’t toxic at all and can be handled freely for as long as the animal will tolerate it.
 All the poison comes from their diet and captive frogs’ diets are devoid of the prey that gives them their deadly defense.
 However, wild caught golden poison frogs are dangerous.
 Even after a change of diet, the toxins can linger in the frog’s body for years afterward, so it is inadvisable to keep anything but a captive bred golden frog.
 As the name states, they obviously come in a lovely, bright gold color, but there are also a variety of other color morphs.
 These include the orange morph and mint morph.